The Final (album)

 The Final is a greatest hits album released in 1986 to summarise the career of English pop duo Wham!.
-The album was not initially released in North America, where the album Music from the Edge of Heaven was released instead.
+The album was not initially released in North America, where the studio album Music from the Edge of Heaven was released instead.
 Six songs from that album appear on this compilation.
-The compilation album coincided with the farewell concert of the same name on 28 June 1986, at Wembley Stadium.
+The Final coincided with the farewell concert of the same name on 28 June 1986, at Wembley Stadium.

 The CD edition omits "Blue (Armed with Love)" and the extended mixes of "Bad Boys", "Careless Whisper" and "I'm Your Man".
 A deluxe edition of the album was released on CD/DVD and download in November 2011, with the DVD featuring all of Wham!'s music videos, including the video for "Young Guns (Go for It!)", "Last Christmas", and a remix version of the video for "Everything She Wants".
 It follows the track listing of the CD, with the exception of "Battlestations", as it was a B-side and not an official single.